 View of Kursi National Park from the hill (while standing near the chapel):

 The holy rock – in 1980, an excavation was carried out around a promontory on the hillside to the east of the church.
 Close to the rock, a small chapel was found, its apse incorporated in a cave.
 Christian tradition connects the cave with the place where Jesus met the man possessed by devils.

-In the chapel, you can see the mosaics, but the rest of the structure has not survived.
+You can see the mosaics in the chapel, but the rest of the structure has not survived.

-Kursi National Park is not a big one, and a typical visit will take 1 – 1.5 hours.
-Thus you can combine it with Gamla, Korazim, Capernaum, Arbel or any other POI in this area.
-You can find them at Sea of Galilee post.
+Kursi National Park is not big, and a typical visit will take 1 – 1.5 hours.
+Thus you can combine it with Gamla, Korazim, Capernaum, Arbel, or any other points of interest in this area.
+You can find them in the guide to the Sea of Galilee.

 Have you ever been to Kursi National Park?
 Tell us about your experience in the comments below.

 That’s all for today, and I’ll see you in future travels!